osg-htc/user-school-2018/docs/materials/day1/part2-ex1-files.md

 !!! note
     See the trailing slash (`/`) on the subdirectory?
     That tells HTCondor to transfer back **the files** contained in the subdirectory, but not the directory itself;
-    the files will be written directly into the submit directory itself.
+    the files will be written directly into the submit directory.
     If you want HTCondor to transfer back an entire directory, leave off the trailing slash.

-1. Remove all output files from the previous run, including `output-timestamp.txt` and `output-calendar.txt`
+1. Remove all output files from the previous run, including `output-timestamp.txt` and `output-calendar.txt`.
-2. Copy the previous submit file that ran `output.sh` and add the `transfer_output_files` line from above
+1. Copy the previous submit file that ran `output.sh` and add the `transfer_output_files` line from above.
-3. Submit the job, wait for it to finish, and examine the contents of your submit directory
+1. Submit the job, wait for it to finish, and examine the contents of your submit directory.

 Did it work as you expected?